NYC DOE Office of Community Schools

 Public Benefits Access

 How can New York City Community Schools serve as hubs for public-benefits enrollment?

 Partners and Funders

-Thousands of New York City school children face attendance and learning barriers related to hunger, homelessness, and lack of access to healthcare and immigration support.
+Thousands of New York City school children face attendance and learning barriers related to hunger, housing instability, and lack of access to healthcare and immigration support.
 Meanwhile, many of their families go without poverty-fighting public benefits for which they are eligible, because of complex application requirements, language barriers, fear, and pride.